Ffynone House School

 Ffynone House School is a private co-educational secondary day school in Swansea, Wales.
 It is situated in the Uplands area of the city at 36 St. James Crescent.

-The school teaches children from age 11 to 18 (Year 7 to GCSE and A Level).
+The school teaches children from age 4 to 18 (Primary to GCSE and A Level).
 It is owned by a charitable trust.

-Description

-Ffynone campus is situated next to St. James's Park in the Uplands area of Swansea.

-Facilities in Ffynone House School include a learning resource centre, laboratories, gymnasium, a drama studio, a music room and two art studios in addition to two computer suites.

-Classes are relatively small.
-All pupils follow a common curriculum considered compulsory by educational authorities up until the end of GCSE.

-Ffynone has a tradition of extra-curricular sporting activities, including table tennis, football, rugby, hockey, cross-country and gymnastics, taking place at lunch-times and after school.
-The school has no playing fields of its own but instead, pupils use facilities at the nearby Swansea University.
-Pupils have access to other activities, such as debating, music, drama, dance as part of the curriculum and as extra-curricular activities.

 History

 Ffynone House School is located on the site that was formerly St Winefride's Convent School for Girls, run by nuns from 1887 to 1969 and throughout the Second World War.
 Ffynone House School was opened in 1973 by Swansea businessman Marshall David, and became Ffynone House School Trust (FHST) following the latter's death.

 In 2007, both primary and secondary school businesses were purchased by Cognita, a private education consortium.
 The capital assets and freeholds of both schools remained the property of FHST.
 In 2013, Cognita considered the viability of maintaining the school in its current form which was located on two separate sites.
 The primary and secondary schools were subsequently separated; the Oakleigh House primary department remained inside the Cognita consortium, and Ffynone House School's secondary department was transferred back to the ownership of the FHS Charitable Trust.
 The school remains open as an independent day school in the Uplands area of Swansea.